 Why is it Important?

-In order to calculate an Injured Worker’s Permanent Disability Percentage, an assessment of the Injured Worker’s Whole Person Impairment (WPI) is required.
-This WPI is placed within a formula and the Permanent Disability Percentage is generated.
-The Permanent Disability Percentage is important to determine how much compensation an Injured Worker will receive as a result of their work injury.
+To calculate an Injured Worker’s Permanent Disability Percentage, an assessment of the Injured Worker’s Whole Person Impairment (WPI) is required.
+This WPI is placed within a formula, and the Permanent Disability Percentage is generated.
+The Permanent Disability Percentage determines how much compensation an Injured Worker will receive due to their work injury.

 What are the Ways that CA Permanent Disability is Calculated?

 In California Workers’ Compensation Law, there are essentially three ways of determining a Permanent Disability Percentage.
-The most common way of involves the determination of Whole Person Impairment (WPI.)
+The most common way involves the determination of Whole Person Impairment (WPI.)
 This number is generated through the Opinion of a Medical Expert.
-In California, Medical Experts can be a Qualified Medical Evaluators, Agreed Medical Evaluators, Treating Physicians or Regular Physicians appointed by a Workers’ Compensation Judge.
-With respect to Significantly Disabled Injured Workers, there are statutory laws or vocational experts that can be determinative.
+In California, Medical Experts can be Qualified Medical Evaluators, Agreed Medical Evaluators, Treating Physicians, or Regular Physicians appointed by a Workers’ Compensation Judge.
+Concerning Significantly Disabled Injured Workers, there are statutory laws or vocational experts that can be determinative.
 These are the two other ways that disability may be assessed.

-In order to calculate the Whole Person Impairment, the Medical Expert will look at the Injured Worker’s injuries, their residual medical problems and their difficulties in performing Activities of Daily Living (ADLs) The Medical Expert will make an assessment in accordance with the American Medical Association (AMA) Guides to the Evaluation of Permanent Impairment (5th Edition.)
+To calculate the Whole Person Impairment, the Medical Expert will look at the Injured Worker’s injuries, residual medical problems, and difficulties in performing Activities of Daily Living (ADLs).
+The Medical Expert will be assessed by the American Medical Association (AMA) Guides to the Evaluation of Permanent Impairment (5th Edition.)
 (AMA Guides)

-The AMA Guides were developed by medical specialists and are consensus-derived estimates that reflect the severity of the medical condition and the degree to which the impairment decreases an individual’s ability to perform common activities of daily living (ADL), excluding work.
+Medical specialists developed the AMA Guides, consensus-derived estimates that reflect the severity of the medical condition and the degree to which the impairment decreases an individual’s ability to perform everyday activities of daily living (ADL), excluding work.
 (Yes.
-The AMA Guides were not designed for the purposes of addressing work injuries.
+The AMA Guides were not designed to address work injuries.
 Additionally, the AMA Guides do not cover every body part or diagnosis that an Injured Worker may suffer.)
 Impairment ratings are designed to reflect functional limitations and not disability.
-In California Law, the Medical Experts are allowed to use the “four corners” of the Guides to provide the most accurate assessment of the Injured Worker’s disability.
+In California Law, Medical Experts can use the “four corners” of the Guides to provide the most accurate assessment of the Injured Worker’s disability.
 This is very important.
-As noted above, the AMA Guides do not address every possible body part or condition that may be result of an industrial injury.
+As noted above, the AMA Guides do not address every possible body part or condition that may result from an industrial injury.
 Therefore, the Evaluator may have to find other sections of the Guides to address the impairment.

 How are Psychiatric Injuries Calculated?

 In California, Psychiatric Injuries are assessed differently.
 The Medical Evaluator usually assesses Whole Person Impairment by assigning a Global Assessment of Function Score or GAF Score.
-The Medical Evaluators who generally make GAF assessments are Psychiatrists, Psychologists or Neuro-Psychiatrists.
+The Medical Evaluators who generally make GAF assessments are Psychiatrists, Psychologists, or Neuropsychiatrists.
 The GAF Score measures both Symptom Severity and Level of Functioning.
 The GAF score is then translated into a Whole Person Impairment.
-The conversion chart is on is 1-16 of the Schedule for Rating Permanent Disabilities. https://www.dir.ca.gov/dwc/PDR.pdf
+The conversion chart is 1-16 of the Schedule for Rating Permanent Disabilities. https://www.dir.ca.gov/dwc/PDR.pdf

 When is a Permanent Disability Percentage Assigned?

-In order to assess an Injured Worker’s Permanent Disability Percentage, it is necessary that the Injured Worker be found permanent and stationary.
+To assess an Injured Worker’s Permanent Disability Percentage, the Injured Worker must be found permanent and stationary.
 Permanent and stationary is defined as the point in time when the employee has reached Maximal Medical Improvement (MMI.)
 This means that his or her condition is well stabilized and is unlikely to change substantially in the next year with or without medical treatment.
 (AMA Guides, P. 2.)

 Do all Medical Evaluators Come Up with the Same Impairments?

-The simple answer is “no.” As a practitioner, I have seen the opinions of Medical Evaluators can widely vary.
-In my practice, I have seen on doctor assign a 0 WPI and another doctor assign a 100 WPI on the same case.
+The simple answer is “no.” As a practitioner, I have seen that Medical Evaluators’ opinions can vary widely.
+In my practice, I have seen one doctor assign a 0 WPI and another doctor assign a 100 WPI in the same case.

 How is the Permanent Disability Percentage Calculated?